Constanze Mozart: Marriage to Mozart

 On first arriving in Vienna on 16 March 1781, Mozart stayed at the house of the Teutonic Order with the staff of his patron, Archbishop Colloredo.
 In May, he "was obliged to leave", and chose to board in the Weber household, originally intending "to stay there only a week".

 After a while, it became apparent to Cäcilia Weber that Mozart was courting Constanze, now 19, and in the interest of propriety, she requested that he leave.
 Mozart moved out on 5 September to a third-floor room in the Graben.

-The courtship continued, not entirely smoothly.
+The courtship continued, but not entirely smoothly.
 Surviving correspondence indicates that Mozart and Constanze briefly broke up in April 1782, over an episode involving jealousy (Constanze had permitted another young man to measure her calves in a parlor game).
 Mozart also faced a very difficult task getting permission for the marriage from his father, Leopold.

 The marriage finally took place in an atmosphere of crisis.
 Daniel Heartz suggests that eventually Constanze moved in with Mozart, which would have placed her in disgrace by the mores of the time.
 Mozart wrote to Leopold on 31 July 1782, "All the good and well-intentioned advice you have sent fails to address the case of a man who has already gone so far with a maiden.
 Further postponement is out of the question."
 Heartz relates, "Constanze's sister Sophie had tearfully declared that her mother would send the police after Constanze if she did not return home [presumably from Mozart's apartment]."
 On 4 August, Mozart wrote to Baroness von Waldstätten, asking: "Can the police here enter anyone's house in this way?
 Perhaps it is only a ruse of Madame Weber to get her daughter back.
 If not, I know no better remedy than to marry Constanze tomorrow morning or if possible today."

-The marriage did indeed take place that day, 4 August 1782.
+The marriage did indeed take place that day, 4 August 1782, in a side chapel of St. Stephen's Cathedral.
 In the marriage contract, Constanze "assigns to her bridegroom five hundred gulden which [...] the latter has promised to augment with one thousand gulden", with the total "to pass to the survivor".
 Further, all joint acquisitions during the marriage were to remain the common property of both.
 A day after the marriage took place, the consent of Wolfgang's father arrived in the mail.

-The couple had six children, of whom only two survived infancy.
+Constanze gave birth to six children in eight years, but only two of them survived infancy: